What I’ve Been Reading Lately (October 2025)

 What I’ve Been Reading Lately (February & March 2025)

 My reading has been quite irregular and unusual over the last couple of months.
 I’ve been slowly reading my way through a doorstop of a Norwegian book (still not done!).
 Meanwhile, I’ve been listening to audiobooks on drives and walks, so all my finished books recently are audiobooks.
 Usually, there’s much more of an even split.
 There was also travel and illness, both of them potential opportunities for more reading, but that didn’t turn out to be the case.
 I was also busy planning a trip to South Korea which was time-consuming (and from which I’ve now returned).
 But when looking back at what I did complete, even though fewer than usual, they were generally very enjoyable and satisfying.
-On top of that, I added three countries –South Korea, Jordan, and Canada – to this year’s Read Around the World challenge, which felt especially productive (see my map).
+On top of that, I added three countries –South Korea, Jordan, and Canada – to this year’s Read Around the World challenge, which felt especially productive.

 What have you been reading lately?